-A Meet Director's Guide for Hosting World Para Athletics (WPA) Sanctioned Events
+A Meet Director's Guide for Hosting World Para Athletics (WPA) Approved Events

-Athletics Canada's Becoming Para Ready strategy emphasizes building a strong foundation for Para Athletics at the Provincial and Territorial level, creating greater capacity, supporting, and aligning Para Athletics, and promoting integration and inclusion at all levels.
+Athletics Canada's Becoming Para Ready strategy emphasizes building a strong foundation for Para Athletics at the Provincial and Territorial level with the goal of creating greater capacity, supporting Para athletes, and promoting integration and inclusion at all levels.

-The following document is meant to help support Meet Directors in hosting World Para Athletics (WPA) sanctioned events in an inclusive and integrated way, ensuring a positive experience for all.
+The following document was created to help support Meet Directors in hosting World Para Athletics (WPA) approved events in an inclusive and integrated way, ensuring a positive experience for all.

-What is a WPA Sanctioned meet?
+What is a WPA Approved meet?